Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ![Puppy](./assets/Analyze_Data1.png)

 #### Select your data
-Choose the dataset that you want to analyze :
+Choose the dataset that you want to analyze:

 ![Puppy](./assets/Select_Table.png)